tubanurrdemir/brazilian-ecommerce-data-pipeline/README.md

 ## ⚙️ Pipeline Architecture
 1. **Extract:** Raw CSV data is ingested using Python.
-2. **Transform:** Data quality issues (e.g., illogical delivery dates, undefined payment types) are cleaned using Pandas.
+2. **Transform:** Data quality issues are cleaned using Pandas.
+Orders are filtered to keep delivered records with valid delivery dates, and undefined payment types are removed from the payments table.
 3. **Load:** Cleaned datasets are loaded directly into a PostgreSQL database.
 4. **Model:** A SQL View (`master_satis_tablosu`) is created to join multiple tables for seamless BI integration.
 5. **Visualize:** The optimized data is connected to Tableau to analyze sales performance, regional distribution, and payment methods.